Fall 2020 - PSYC 201W C100

 Centre for Online and Distance Education Notes:

-Required Readings listed on the course outlines are the responsibility of the student to purchase.
-Textbooks are available for purchase at the SFU Bookstore on the Burnaby campus or online through the Bookstore's website.
+Required Readings are the responsibility of the student to purchase.
+Textbooks are available for purchase online through the SFU Bookstore's website.

 All courses have an Additional Course Fee of $40.This fee is not associated primarily with physical materials.
 This also supports developing tools and rich web resources embedded throughout the activities, assignments and videos.